Join Our FREE Live Webinar

 The wholesale real estate contract used for Ontario real estate includes a tremendous amount of information that details the terms for each party.

-• The Deed Type - What type of deed is being used to pass title.
+• The Deed Type: What type of deed is being used to pass the title?

-• The Addenda - Offers space of additional contingencies, if applicable.
+• The Addenda: Offers space for additional contingencies, if applicable.
 Caution – sellers or their representatives may use this section to require any assignments to be approved by the seller.

 The Assignment Of Contract